PolyhedraZK/nbnet/src/dev/README.md

 #### Management of a single cluster

 In the simplest scenario, we can:
-- create and start a single cluster(`nb dev create`)
+- create and start a single cluster(`exp dev create`)
-- stop the cluster(`nb dev stop`)
+- stop the cluster(`exp dev stop`)
-- restart/start the cluster(`nb dev start`)
+- restart/start the cluster(`exp dev start`)
-- destroy the cluster(`nb dev destroy`)
+- destroy the cluster(`exp dev destroy`)

-However, `nb dev` can do far more than these, let's show a typical usage flow.
+However, `exp dev` can do far more than these, let's show a typical usage flow.

-The first step, a new cluster(aka ENV) need to be created by `nb dev create`, all configurations use default values, for example, the name of this ENV will be 'DEFAULT', the listening address of all nodes is '127.0.0.1', and so on.
+The first step, a new cluster(aka ENV) need to be created by `exp dev create`, all configurations use default values, for example, the name of this ENV will be 'DEFAULT', the listening address of all nodes is '127.0.0.1', and so on.

 Now you can do some tests on this new ENV:
 - `curl 'http://127.0.0.1:5052/eth/v1/node/identity'`